daniel-falk/kedro-video-example/README.md

 ```bash
 kedro run
 ```
-which will read the video file and create output frames in `data/02_intermediate/virat_tiny/`.
+which will read the video file and create output frames in `data/02_intermediate/virat_tiny/`, it will also create a video in `data/03_primary/` named `edge.mp4` and `edge_generator.mp4`.
+These videos can be viewed with e.g. `ffplay data/03_primary/edge.mp4`.

 Since the `dvc repro` command also generated raw frames using ffmpeg we can now compare the output of our pipeline using the `VideoDataSet` reader to the ones generated using ffmpeg.
 This can be done using the Jupyter Notebook implemented in `notebooks/check_decoder_indexing.ipynb`.
 Start the Jupyter server with the following command and open the notebook.
 ```bash